-- (a) In the event that an employee improves his or her qualifications while employed by OC, he or she may apply to the OC President or designate to have his or her qualifications evaluated and to have his or her place on the salary scale reviewed. - (b) Upon approval, an employee will receive a step increment on the salary scale when the improvements in qualifications occur that relate to work within the employee's current department: - (1) An additional Interprovincial Trades qualification ("Red Seal") is obtained. - (2) The employee's qualifications progress from a Diploma through to a Bachelor's Degree, Master's Degree or Doctoral Degree.
+(a) In the event that an employee improves their qualifications while employed by OC, they may apply to the OC President or designate to have their qualifications evaluated and to have their place on the salary scale reviewed.

+(b) Upon approval, an employee will receive a step increment on the salary scale when the improvements in qualifications occur that relate to work within the employee's current department:

+(1) An additional Interprovincial Trades qualification ("Red Seal") is obtained.

+(2) The employee's qualifications progress from a Diploma through to a Bachelor's Degree, Master's Degree or Doctoral Degree.